Explore textbook modular strategies

 Works best with: Stable Coins

 TLDR deviations will revert back to the mean.
-Buy below mean and sell higher than the mean.
+Buy and sell assuming prices will revert

 Works best with: Tokens or coins in bear markets